Please link this guide if you use it as a reference for your own content

 A Thousand Floating Dreams

-Outside of Lisa’s Dendro-related teams though, Thousand Floating Dreams quickly drops in value as a result of its EM substat becoming barely potent.
+Outside of Lisa’s Dendro-related teams, Thousand Floating Dreams quickly drops in value since its EM substat becomes barely potent.

 The Widsith